LavaMoat/LavaMoat/packages/scorchwrap/README.md

 2. add to runtime, keyed
    For now holding on to the entire policy seems like a better idea, we could compress the keys at compile time easily.

+Current implementation inlines the policy as-is into the bundle.